systelab/systelab-preferences/README.md

 public removeEndsWith(endsWith: string): void
 ```

-Additionaly for the MemoryStorageService, you can use this two methods to get/put all the preferences in a compress format in order to store them in your backend.
+Additionaly for the MemoryStorageService, you can use these two methods to get/put all the preferences in a compress format in order to store them in your backend.

 ```javascript
 public getInCompressFormat(): any
 public putFromCompressFormat(compressed: any)
 ```

 Finally, for the SessionStorageService and LocalStorageService you are able to setup a prefix for the keys that you will store.
-If not set, Systelab will be use as a default.
+If not set, Systelab will be used as a default.
 Remember that a dot (.) will be added after the prefix.
 To setup the prefix use:

 ```javascript
 usePrefix(prefix: string)